 Travel through India with Sankara – October 2018

 Have you always wanted to visit India?
-Katey will be taking just a small, intimate group of only 5 people along with her to India and Nepal in October.
-Join her to meet some of the amazing artisans who make the fabulous pieces we carry in the shop.
+Katey will be taking just a small, intimate group of only 5 people along with her to India in October.
+Join her on an ethical travel adventure to meet some of the amazing artisans who make the fabulous pieces we carry in the shop, as well as the sights that make India truly incredible!

 Katey will be there for you every step of the way from applying for the visa to navigating the trip home.
 The group will also get together once before we go in order to talk about what to expect, answer questions, and meet each other before having to share a tuk-tuk!
-She will also meet with the group after we return in order to talk through the experience once you’ve settled for a debrief.
+She will also meet with the group after we return in order to talk through the experience once you’ve settled in back home for a look back at our adventure.

 We will leave Seattle on Oct.
 2 and return on Oct.
-20. Starting in Delhi, we will travel through the handicraft villages in the jungles of Odisha, explore the desert city of Jaipur, adventure through the heart of India in Delhi, and experience the mysteries of Agra and the Taj Mahal.
+20. Starting in Delhi, we will travel through the handicraft villages in the jungles of Odisha, explore the desert city of Jaipur, and experience the mysteries of Agra and the Taj Mahal.

 Included in the tour are the flights to and from Seattle and Delhi; 17 nights at a selection of comfortable hotels and B&Bs; all meals in India (Breakfast, Lunch, Dinner); all transportation within India, including 2 internal flights, 4 train rides, and chauffeured cars; entrance fees to all activities listed in the itinerary including the Taj Mahal, Amber Fort, Bhubaneswar’s Jain Caves, Chilika Lake cruise, jungle walk, and so much more; personalized attention and tour arrangements throughout the adventure; local guides at select locations; a daily bottle of water; a pre-adventure meet & greet; personalized written guides, and a post-adventure reunion.